 All the states that decided to incorporate provisions on arbitration in their legislation have also determined the specific fields within which the disputes can be settled through arbitration.
 In Poland, the principle is that through this method only the property rights disputes can be settled, with further exclusion of alimony and employment disputes.

-The services provided by CGO Legal law firm are not limited to representing the Client in the proceedings before common courts.
+The services provided by CGO Legal are not limited to representing the Client in the proceedings before common courts.
 We also provide legal representation before courts nationwide.
 On top of that, we are experienced in effective preparation and realization of arbitration clauses – including foreign arbitration.